 Unfortunately, the wet weather in the first half of 2022 disrupted fieldwork planned for February.
 Project Officer Tamielle Brunt was set to begin at Upper Coomera River, moving to Canungra Creek and across the Scenic Rim to Mount Barney.
 An extension to the sampling, to September 2022, was provided as a result of early flooding rains.
 Sample collection resumed in June 2022.

-Workshops for the project were held at Canungra and Mulgowie and focused on the importance of aquatic waterway health and the ease of citizen scientists getting involved in eDNA testing.
+Workshops for the project were held at Canungra, Mulgowie and Mt Barney and focused on the importance of aquatic waterway health and the ease of citizen scientists getting involved in eDNA testing.

 Whether using eDNA to get a better understanding of which waterways platypuses are inhabiting, educating citizen scientists and community members so they better understand platypus ecology and threats, or funding ongoing surveying and monitoring that can forecast potential declines in populations, all of these measures inform decision-making about platypus conservation within communities, local councils, state government and the nation at large.

 Once genetic data is analysed, the PlatypusWatch projects team works with Brisbane-based geospatial and statistical analysis consultancy BioGeo to collate data from sightings and eDNA detection and map out platypus distribution, gaining a better understanding of population dynamics for the species throughout Queensland.

 If you spot a platypus, report it by clicking the button at the top of the page or email email@example.com.

 You might also like to Adopt a Platypus for a year to help fund ongoing conservation efforts.